backstage/backstage/plugins/permission-node/api-report.md

   conditions: PermissionCriteria<PermissionCondition<unknown[]>>;
 };

-// Warning: (ae-missing-release-tag) "ConditionalHandlerResult" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "ConditionalPolicyResult" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export type ConditionalHandlerResult = {
+export type ConditionalPolicyResult = {
   result: AuthorizeResult.MAYBE;
   conditions: {
     pluginId: string;